 Aside from cosmetic issues, there are possible long term effects if a child is not helmeted.
 Not helmeting can result in increased issues such as motor delays, vision issues, balance problems and facial asymmetry according to this article.

-12 Things To Remember When Baby Is In A Helmet
+12 Things To Remember About A Baby Helmet

 If you have made the choice or are trying to decide if a helmet is the best option for your child, here is some advice and things I wish I knew about a cranial helmet and some hacks to help you along your helmeting journey.